Connect with us

 on

-Nearly every charter school saw its letter grade decline this school year, according to test results that measure student performance.
+Nearly every charter school saw its letter grade decline this school year, according to state test results that measure student performance.

 Accountability grades are based on state test results and other metrics, given on an A-F scale.
 Of the seven charter schools that received grades this year, one got a grade for the first time.
 For three more, this was their second year in the accountability system.

-Charter schools are public schools that do not report to a school board like traditional public schools.
+Charter schools are free public schools that do not report to a school board like traditional public schools.
 Instead, they are governed by the Mississippi Charter School Authorizer Board.
-They have more flexibility for teachers and administrators when it to student instruction and are funded by local school districts based on enrollment.
-Charter schools can more easily apply to open in a D or F rated district under the premise they will provide another option to in struggling public schools.
+They have more flexibility for teachers and administrators when it comes to student instruction and are funded by local school districts based on enrollment.
+Charter schools can more easily apply to open in a D or F rated district under the premise they will provide another option to students in struggling public schools.

 RePublic Schools, which operates Smilow Collegiate, Smilow Prep, and Reimagine Prep in Jackson, saw the biggest declines from their 2022 performance.
 In a statement, the school network said it holds itself accountable for its performance and is reviewing the data to make changes in instructional practice.
 It also added that these scores are not representative of the schools’ dedication to their students.